Battle of Bamber Bridge

 The Battle of Bamber Bridge is the name given to an outbreak of racial violence involving American soldiers stationed in the village of Bamber Bridge, Lancashire, in northern England in 1943, during the Second World War.

 Tensions had been high following a failed attempt by U.S. commanders to racially segregate pubs in the village, and worsened after the 1943 Detroit race riot.
-The battle started when white American military police (MPs) attempted to arrest several African American soldiers from the racially segregated 1511th Quartermaster Truck Regiment for being black and socialising with whites, but they used the soldiers not being in uniforms as an excuse (the soldiers were on leave at the time), a violation of the US Army Code of Conduct, in the Ye Olde Hob Inn public house in Bamber Bridge.
+The battle started when white American military police (MPs) attempted to arrest several Black soldiers from the racially segregated 1511th Quartermaster Truck Regiment for being out of uniform, a violation of the US Army Code of Conduct, in the Ye Olde Hob Inn public house in Bamber Bridge.

 Amid a confrontation on the street afterwards that turned violent, a white MP shot and killed Private William Crossland.
 More military police then arrived armed with machine guns and grenades, and black soldiers armed themselves with rifles from their base armoury.
 Both sides exchanged fire through the night.
 In the end, a court martial convicted 32 African American soldiers of mutiny and related crimes, and they received sentences ranging from three months to 15 years.
 However, following a review of the case, one man was released and the sentences for the rest were reduced.
 The last soldier convicted in the case was released after serving 13 months.